vijayemmanuel/todo-mobile/README.md

-# shopping-web-app
+# beanstalk-todo-api
-This Shopping ToDo Play Slick Restful App is a very simple json rest api showing one way of using Play Framework 2.7 with [slick 3](https://github.com/slick/slick) library for database access.
+This  ToDo Play Slick Restful App is a very simple json rest api showing one way of using Play Framework 2.7 with [slick 3](https://github.com/slick/slick) library for database access.

 It supports the following features: